 When GPU rendering was added to the Android API, there were just some apps that it wouldn’t work with.
-This setting was added into the Developer Options setting so that the developer could test the effects on their app.
+This setting was added to the Developer Options setting so the developer could test the effects on their app.

 Additionally, enabling this setting could actually cause a decrease in performance and an increase in power consumption.